March 15, 2008

 being rigid, that is calm in motion yet conveys a vigorous presence.
 For

-an equivalent English word, I refer to this concept as flowing within firmness,
+lack of an equivalent English word, I refer to this concept as flowing within firmness,

 firmness